nblom/OpenSubtitles.bundle/README.md

 ## How to help ?

-  - Download the package from this last release
+  - Download the zip package from this last release: [on the Github Release page][1]
-  - Replace the old metadata agent (OpenSubtitles.bundle) in Plugin folder by this new one.
+  - Replace the old metadata agent (OpenSubtitles.bundle) in Plugin folder by the new one in the zip archive.
+Don't forget to rename it with the name "OpenSubtitles.bundle" (remove the tag reference in the bundle name).
   - Try to used it to check if results are improved.
-  - Share your results on the Plex Forums
+  - Share your comments and results on the Plex Forums [on this thread][2]
   - Give your ideas on the algorithm
   - Open issues on Github with usefull information (like video name, hash, size, sub language and logs)